Are you looking for something quirky to do in the Pacific Northwest? Check out these 7 unique places to visit in Oregon that are fascinating!

 This post about unique places to visit in Oregon was written by PNW family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-If you’re looking for a unique Oregon travel experience, look no further!
+If you’re looking for unique places to visit in Oregon, look no further!

-This beautiful state is home to some of the most unique and off-the-beaten-path locations in the country.
-Whether you’re a fan of outdoor activities or just want to explore some charming small towns, we’ve got something for everyone.
+This beautiful state is home to some of the country’s most unique and off-the-beaten-path locations.
+Whether you’re a fan of outdoor activities or just want to explore charming small towns, we’ve got something for everyone.

 There’s a lot to love about Oregon.
-It boasts a stunning rugged coast, breathtaking natural landscapes ranging from gorgeous mountain views to verdant storybook-like forests and high desert plains.
+It boasts a stunning rugged coast and breathtaking natural landscapes, and attractions like Crater Lake National Park, the Columbia River Gorge, and the Painted Hills, ranging from gorgeous mountain views to verdant storybook-like forests and high desert plains.

-One of the best things about traveling The Beaver State is the array of off-the-beaten-path locations it has to offer.
+One of the best things about traveling to The Beaver State is its array of off-the-beaten-path locations.
 If you’re the type of traveler who prefers staying away from the crowds and visiting hidden gems instead, you’re in for a real treat.

 Keep scrolling for the ultimate list of unique places in Oregon you’ve got to add to your itinerary.

 This is actually a really difficult question to answer because this state has SO many different landscapes.
-It’s pretty hard to beat the views around Crater Lake or seeing Mt.
-Hood from Lost Lake.
-And the Oregon Coast is simply breathtaking.
-But, there are also a lot of unique places in Eastern Oregon.
+It’s hard to beat the views around Crater Lake or seeing Mount Hood from Lost Lake.
+And the Oregon Coast, with spots like Cannon Beach and the Southern Oregon Coast, is simply breathtaking.
+But there are also a lot of unique places in Eastern Oregon, including the John Day Fossil Beds and the Painted Cove Trail.

-As with typical PNW weather, there’s often a chance of rain so dress accordingly.
-The coast is definitely chilly and it’s very common to wear a sweatshirt to the beach.
+As with typical PNW weather, there’s often a chance of rain, so dress accordingly.
+The coast is definitely chilly, and it’s very common to wear a sweatshirt to the beach.
 A few perks include the fact that there’s no sales tax and a plethora of good beer, boutiques, and amazing food!
+Don’t miss exploring family-friendly spots like the Enchanted Forest or attending seasonal events like the Wooden Shoe Tulip Festival in the Willamette Valley.

 Not surprisingly, most of the top attractions in Oregon are national parks or other outdoor wonders.
 Most of the best things to do in Oregon are outside.
-Crater Lake tops most lists.
+Crater Lake tops most lists, along with Multnomah Falls, the Portland Japanese Garden, and family-friendly destinations like the Oregon Coast Aquarium.

 Unique Places to Visit in Oregon You May Not Know Exist